sara-nl/griddocs/source/Pages/PBS/pbs.rst

 Quickstart example
 ==================

-In this example we will submit a simple pbs job to the local LSG cluster using the fractals example.
+In this example we will submit a simple :abbr:`PBS (Portable Batch System)` job to the local LSG cluster using the fractals example.

 Preamble